berberman/arch-hs/README.md

 ## Diff

-`arch-hs` also provides a component called `arch-hs-diff`. `arch-hs-diff` can show the differences of package description between two versions of a package, and remind us if some required packages in community repo can't satisfy the version constraints, or they are non-existent.
+`arch-hs` also provides a component called `arch-hs-diff`. `arch-hs-diff` can show the differences of package description between two versions of a package, and remind us if some required packages in extra repo can't satisfy the version constraints, or they are non-existent.
 This is useful in the subsequent maintenance of a package.
 For example:

 ```
 $ arch-hs-diff --alpm comonad 5.0.6 5.0.7
-ⓘ Loading community.db from libalpm
+ⓘ Loading extra.db from libalpm
 ⓘ Start running...
 ⓘ Downloading cabal file from https://hackage.haskell.org/package/comonad-5.0.6/revision/0.cabal...
 ⓘ Downloading cabal file from https://hackage.haskell.org/package/comonad-5.0.7/revision/0.cabal...